spatie/laravel-support-bubble/README.md

 composer require spatie/laravel-support-bubble
 ```

-### 2. Include TailwindCSS
+#### Include TailwindCSS

 The views included in this package all use TailwindCSS classes.
-We've stuck to the default Tailwind config classes so if you're not already using TailwindCSS, you can easily include it from their CDN:
+We've stuck to the default Tailwind config classes.
+If you're not already using TailwindCSS, you can easily include it from their CDN:

 ```html
 <link href="https://unpkg.com/tailwindcss@^2/dist/tailwind.min.css" rel="stylesheet">
 ```

-### 3. Add the support bubble component
+#### Add the component to your view

-After installing the package, you need to add the `<x-support-bubble />` component in your relevant view files.
+After installing the package, you need to add the `<x-support-bubble />` Blade component in your relevant view files.
 If you want it to show up on all pages you can add it to your `layout.blade.php` file.

-### 4. Register routes

 Next, you need to register the support form's route.
 Add the following macro in your `routes/api.php` file: